stuerp/foo_midi/README.md

 - v2.19.0.0-alpha8, 2025-xx-xx
   - Changed: Moved the LibMT32Emu settings to the Wavetable page.
+  - Fixed: Changing the channel mask setting did not always stick.

 - You can read the full history [here](docs/History.md).